llmware-ai/llmware/docs/contributing/documentation.md

 title: Documentation contributions
 parent: Contributing
 nav_order: 2
+permalink: contributing/documentation
 ---
 # Contributing documentation
 One way to contribute to ``llmware`` is by contributing documentation.

-There are two ways to contribute to the ``llmware`` documentation.
+There are **two ways** to contribute to the ``llmware`` documentation.
-The first is via docstrings in the code, and the second is what you are currently reading.
+The first is via **docstrings in the code**, and the second is **the docs**, which is what you are *currently reading*.
 In both areas, you can contribute in a lot of ways.
-Here is a non exhaustive list of these ways.
+Here is a non exhaustive list of these ways for the docstrings which also apply to the docs.

 1. Add documentation (e.g., adding a docstring to a function)
 2. Update documentation (e.g., update a docstring that is not in sync with the code)